PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_ubuntu_server.md

 sudo nano /boot/firmware/usercfg.txt
 ```

-Append the following line into the end of file:
+Append the following line at the end of file:

 ```sh
 start_x=1